beechfuzz/e2guardian-docker/README.md

 In this container, you really only need the `/app/config` volume.
 This is the location for all of the E2Guardian configuration files and lists.
 Enabling this volume will allow you to make configuration changes without having to create a shell directly into the container.

-This container also the `/app/log`
+This container also has an `/app/log` volume where the `access.log` file resides.
+It's not necessary to make this

-Let's say you want the `/app/config` volume to be located at `/docker/volumes/e2g/config` on the host.
+Let's say you want the `/app/config` volume in the container to be available at `/docker/volumes/e2g/config` on the host.
 You would add the following `-v` parameter to your `docker run` command:

     -v /docker/volumes/e2g/config:/app/config